8 Amazing Bamboo Facts

 Here Are 8 Reasons Why Bamboo is an Amazing Plant

 1. Bamboo Grows Fast - Like Really Fast

 According to Guinness World Records, some species of bamboo can grow up to 2.91 ft/day — or, 1.5 inches/hr!
 So if you sit long enough with a bamboo culm, it might just grow before your eyes!

-So how does it grow?
+How does bamboo grow?
 As a colony plant, it uses its energy to expand its roots and grow more shoots in the spring.
 These shoots emerge out of the ground to grow taller and wider for around 60 days.
 After 60 days, the canes stop growing altogether, and energy is directed back to the roots for the development of further canes.
 This is where it diverges from most other flora, which put their energy into continued growth of the original stem.
 Once bamboo is established (usually after 3 years), the new shoots that emerge each spring will continue to get bigger and bigger.
 Pretty cool, right?